DesiQuintans/td/README.md

     C:\Users\xxx\Desktop\CHAPTER 1 - Prepare first draft - (2025-09-17).md
 ```

 Existing identically-named tasks will NOT be overwritten.
+Filenames are suffixed with their
+creation date to counteract potential data loss; for example, if you download the file from an
+email or the web, the Creation Time metadata in the file might be replaced with the date when
+the file was downloaded to your computer.

 ### Create a new task and then immediately open its file